Cthullu/check_systemd/README.md

 -v    Print the script version.
 ~~~

-### Retun Codes
+### Timer Check Retun Codes

+* RC0 if help is printed
+* RC0 if version is printed
-The script returns RC 0 if the specified timer is active and runs within the
+* RC0 if the specified timer is active and did run within the defined timeframe
-specified timeframe.

-If the timer is not active or does not run within the timeframe, RC 1 is
+* RC1 if the specified timer did not run within defined timeframe
-returned.

-If the timer is not known at the system, RC 2 is returned.
+* RC2 if the specified timer was not found
+* RC2 if the specified timer was not found
+* RC3 if an invalid timeframe was defined
+* RC3 if no timer was specified
+* RC3 if an invalid option was defined

 ## License